-Originally from Honolulu, Hawaii, Kiana Marie Milani is a Director in Technology and Operations at BlackRock where she responsible for contributing to and executing against key initiatives as well as delivering strategic process and project oversight for her group.
+Originally from Honolulu, Hawaii, Kiana Marie Milani is a Director in Client Portfolio Solutions at BlackRock where she is responsible for contributing to and executing against key initiatives as well as delivering strategic process and project oversight for her group.
 Prior to joining BlackRock, Kiana held a variety of asset management roles at Goldman Sachs in both the United States and Singapore.
 Kiana holds a Bachelors in Business Administration from Howard University School of Business.
 Kiana is passionate about serving others having been a longtime mentor with Minds Matter NYC and a participant in Global Village trips to Fiji and Vietnam with Habitat for Humanity.
 She is also an avid traveler and adventurer having visited more than 40 countries around the world and conquering Mt.
 Everest Base Camp.

-Anya Mukarji-Connolly is a Supervising Attorney at the Brooklyn Defender Services where she supervises a team of attorneys in a fast-paced, high-volume family defense practice.
+Anya Mukarji-Connolly is a Senior Supervising Attorney at the Brooklyn Defender Services where she supervises a team of attorneys in a fast-paced, high-volume family defense practice.
 Anya has been an advocate for low-income and homeless communities in New York for over 15 years.
 Prior to joining BDS, Anya led NYLAG’s LGBTQ Law Project.
 At NYLAG, Anya managed a team of attorneys who represented low-income clients in immigration, housing, employment and other civil legal matters.
 She managed the program’s private and public funding and developed its Advisory Board.
 Before joining NYLAG, Anya was the Director of the Urban Justice Center’s legal services program for homeless and at-risk youth.
 At PCYP, Anya directed its civil legal services attorneys, managed the Project’s state and city legislative and system advocacy work and directed its fundraising which enabled her to expand the program during her tenure.

-Camellia Phillips is Vice President of Development at the Roosevelt Institute, a leading economic and social policy think tank, and home to the nation’s largest network of student policy leaders.
-She manages all aspects of Roosevelt’s fundraising, ensuring the annual budget is not only raised, but that funds align with organizational priorities and support high-impact programming.
+Camellia Phillips is Senior Vice President of Operations at the Roosevelt Institute, a leading economic and social policy think tank, and home to the nation’s largest network of student policy leaders.
+She manages all aspects of Roosevelt’s fundraising and operations, ensuring the annual budget is not only raised, but that funds align with organizational priorities and support high-impact programming.
 Drawing on more than 15 years of experience with social justice and civic engagement nonprofits, Camellia works with teams across Roosevelt to develop and evaluate program strategies.
 Camellia is also a writer: her fiction has appeared in CALYX Journal and Cream City Review and her nonfiction in Voices of a New Generation: A Feminist Anthology.
 She is a co-curator of the Guerrilla Lit Reading Series in NYC, and holds an MFA from the New School and a BA from Western Washington University.